AKA - Things You Can Do On A Wheelchair Holiday In Brittany.

 Ferme Enchantée near Lannion Your chance to help with the animals on a farm, or have a donkey ride.

-Denise and Christian welcome you to their asinerie created in 1987.
+Denise and Christian welcome you to their petting farm created in 1987.

-The enchanting farm offers children and adults the opportunity to get close to many animals.
-Feeding baby babies, brushing donkeys, strolling rabbits ... so many activities to amaze children and make parents and grandparents smile.
+The enchanted farm offers children and adults the opportunity to get close to many animals.
+Feeding babies, brushing donkeys, stroking rabbits ... so many activities to amaze children and make parents and grandparents smile.

 Tonquédec Castle The remains of a medieval castle, set in the picturesque woods of the Léguer Valley.
 Events are often held here in full medieval costume.

 The Chateau of Kergrist Known as “the pearl of the Tregor Region”, and it is simply down the road from where we live.
 Three different style facades, from the 15th, 18th and 19th Centuries, look out onto the luxurious gardens.

 The Chateau of Rosanboat The castle at Lanvellec was embellished by the King’s Architect during the mid 1700’s.
 Magnificent interior and impressive gardens, with the longest tree lined walks in France.

 La Roche Jagu The Gardens and Chateau at Roche Jagu has something for every garden enthusiast: walled gardens, terraces, a palm grove, a willow grove, a camellia wood, a meadow, and stunning views of the Trieux Valley.